 He's getting paid a lot of money.

-But what we're seeing, as Monica Crowley wrote yesterday in The Hill, is a federal abuse on Obama's watch.
+But what we're seeing, as Monica Crowley wrote yesterday in the Hill, is a federal abuse on Obama's watch.

 Tell you the biggest outrage of the week, though, all these media outlets that literally are trying to romanticize North Korea.

-When that get to bother you at some point?
+Wouldn't that get to bother you at some point?

-I don't know what it is about the left and how they they just think that if we're just nicer to them, they're going to be nicer to us.
+I don't know what it is about the left and how they just think that if we're just nicer to them, they're going to be nicer to us.

 I've never understood that.